visenze/visearch-sdk-android/README.md

 ##6.
 Advanced Search Parameters

-###Configure FL to get the metadata of the data feed
+###6.1 Retrieving Metadata
-To retrieve metadata of your search results, provide a list of metadata keys as the `fl` (field list) in the basic search parameters:
+To retrieve metadata of your search results, provide a list of metadata keys as the `fl` (field list) in the basic search property:

 ```java
 BaseSearchParams baseSearchParams = new BaseSearchParams();